tomjoht/tomjoht.github.io/_smartphones/10-wayfinding-be-present-and-attentive.md

 ---
-title: "Wayfinding requires you to be present in the world"
+title: "10.
+Wayfinding requires you to be present in the world"
 permalink: /smartphones/wayfinding-be-present-and-attentive.html
 categories:
 - technical-writing